cardano-foundation/CIPs/CIP-0XXX/README.md

 Any software included in `cardano-node` needs to undergo a rigorous development and review process to avoid catastrophic events.
-We think that merging `Cardano`, a mature software, with new technologies, should be a process, and thus we propose first to develop `Mithril network` nodes as standalone processes which communicate with `cardano-node` via its local interface (`node-to-client` protocol).
+We think that merging `Cardano`, a mature software, with new technologies, should be a process, and thus we propose first to develop `Decentralized Message Queue (DMQ)` nodes as standalone processes which communicate with `cardano-node` via its local interface (`node-to-client` protocol).
 As we will see, this approach has advantages for the `Mithril` network and SPOs.

-`Ouroboros-Network` (ON) is, to a large extent, an agnostic network stack, which can be adapted to be used by both `Cardano` and `Mithril`.
+`Ouroboros-Network` (ON) is, to a large extent, an agnostic network stack, which can be adapted to be used by both `Cardano` and `DMQ` nodes.
 To construct an overlay network, the stack needs to access stake pool information registered on chain.
 This can be done via the `node-to-client` protocol over a Unix socket.
-Since `Mithril` nodes will have their own end-points, we'll either need to propose a modification to the SPO registration process, which includes `Mithril network` nodes, or we could pass incoming `mithril` connections from `cardano-node` to the `Mithril` node via [CMSG_DATA](https://man.openbsd.org/CMSG_DATA.3).
+Since `DMQ` nodes will have their own end-points, we'll either need to propose a modification to the SPO registration process, which includes `Mithril` instantiated `DMQ` nodes, or we could pass incoming `Mithril` connections from `cardano-node` to the `DMQ` node via [CMSG_DATA](https://man.openbsd.org/CMSG_DATA.3).

 `Ouroboros-Network` outbound governor component, which is responsible for